FrozenNode/Laravel-Administrator/docs/fields.md

 <a name="form-request-option"></a>
 ## Form Request Option

 The `form request` option lets you define a custom [form request](http://laravel.com/docs/validation#form-request-validation) to validate the editable fields on save.
+The Form Request object must contain a rules array to validate.
 This field is optional by default.

 	'form_request' => 'FormRequestPath',